24 Things to Never Say to Someone With Coronavirus

 "Please call me if you need anything"

-Don’t expect a sick person to ask for help.
-Not only do a lot of people have too much pride to ask you for a favor, keep in mind that they are sick — so they probably aren’t even thinking properly.
-“I had one person ask me why I didn’t ask them for help after I suffered a stroke,” Baron says.
-“Hello!
-My brain wasn’t exactly working properly enough to even ask.”
-Don’t wait for someone to ask you for help.
-Just show up and do something.
-Most people aren’t going to call you up and ask for chicken soup, but if you simply bring it to them, they are going to be grateful and will happily slurp it down.
+Don't expect a sick person to ask for help.
+Not only do a lot of people have too much pride to ask you for a favor, keep in mind that they are sick — so they probably aren't even thinking properly.
+"I had one person ask me why I didn't ask them for help after I suffered a stroke," Baron says.
+"Hello!
+My brain wasn't exactly working properly enough to even ask."
+Don't wait for someone to ask you for help.
+Most people aren’t going to call you up and ask for chicken soup, but if you simply order a food delivery for them, they are going to be grateful and will happily slurp it down.